MostTornBrain/fvtt-export-markdown/README.md

 ![Compendium](Screenshots/Compendium.png)

 ## 6. Customize your Vault
-The exported data requires a few extra plugins in Obsidian to be view in the best format.
+The exported data requires a few extra plugins in Obsidian to be viewed in the best format.
 ### Install and enable the following plugins.
 * Fantasy Statblocks
 * Pathfinder 2E Action Icons